BryanSchuetz/dai/_news/kosmos-innovation-center-develops-tech-startups-to-solve-agriculture-problems-in-ghana.markdown

 solutions:
 - Economic Growth
 - Sustainable Business
-- Agriculture and Food Security
+- Agriculture and Market Systems
 regions: Sub-Saharan Africa
 summary: In 2016, DAI partnered with Kosmos Energy to launch the the Kosmos Innovation Center (KIC) in Ghana.
 Now in its second year, KIC is supporting a group of 80 young